mkurkela/mkurkela/_posts/professional/2013-9-5-inkajaani.md

 It has been a while since my last post.
 Last time I wrote about seeking a job.
 Not anymore as I was lucky to get one.
 Since the begin of August I have been working in Mecano, which is part of Raute Oy, in Kajaani.
-A very small city in the middle of nowhere.
+Kajaani is a very small city in the middle of nowhere.
 And thats one reason I wanted to go there.
 I also had interview invites to some companies in Helsinki and Tampere but Kajaani felt much better option for me.
 In Mecano I am going to work with analysing devices